 Proposals must fit with the charitable aims of the Association.

-The principal applicant must be a member of the Association.
 Preference will normally be given to candidates who have not previously won an award.
-Funds will normally be available from 1st January each year.
-The awards will be announced at the AGM.
+The application deadline is 1st September and funds will normally be available from 1st November each year.
+The awards will be announced at the Annual General Meeting.

 Proposals will be ranked on the following criteria: